 Just 2 adults.

-Luxury welcome hamper including Duck Bay toiletries and a bespoke Area and Property Guide.
+Luxury welcome hamper including Duck Bay toiletries and fluffy white bathrobes and slippers are provided.
 The owner also provides a picnic blanket for your use if you wished to take a picnic to one of Northumberland’s beautiful hot spots.

 Coquet Cottage has a small outside seating area, furnished with a pretty table and chairs within a walled courtyard space to three sides, with deck chairs also available.
 The courtyard area is exclusive to the cottage, and whilst there is a shared pathway to the adjacent cottage in front, it’s very quiet indeed.
 This lovely space is west facing and gets the sun late morning through to early evening.

 Accommodation on 2 floors; on the ground floor there is an open plan kitchen/dining area/lounge.
-On the first floor there is a master bedroom, second bedroom/study and bathroom.
+On the first floor there is a master bedroom, reading room with work space and bathroom.
 The shower is over the bath.
 Access Statement available below.

 Please be Aware

 Wi-fi is provided in the cottage, however it cannot be guaranteed as it is provided by a third party, so it may go down at times or the speed not be as fast as you may be used to at home, which is outside of the cottage owner’s control.

 There are only 2 guests permitted to stay at Coquet Cottage.